 As with the previous method, we suggest giving your tape and VCR a look over to make sure each is clean.
 Particles on the tape can cause blemishes in the video during the transfer, while dirty heads can ruin the entire project.

 Now for the main event.
 Insert the tape into your VCR, and a blank DVD or Blu-ray into your computer (or external player/burner).
 The exact steps for conversion vary depending on which device and what software you’re using for video capture.
-Recording and digitizing will happen in real time, meaning you’ll have to painstakingly sit through the entire length of footage (or, more likely, go do something else for a while) before you can finish up the project.
-Once it’s done, however, the contents will be forever preservable in digital format.
+Recording and digitizing will happen in real time, meaning you’ll have to painstakingly sit through the entire length of footage (or go do something else for a while) before you can finish up the project.
+Once it’s done, however, the contents will be forever preserved in digital format.

-Alternately, you can try using ato easily copy VHS footage directly onto a microSD card for digital use.
+Alternatively, you can try using a direct digital conversion tool to easily copy VHS footage directly onto a microSD card for digital use.
 Be aware, though — you might need extra cables and a bigger SD card (try 64GB).